vrramya/Week-3-Project/README.md

 3. ```ReadDataset()```: This is called first with the test dataset, then with the train dataset.
-It takes the X file, containing the sensor readings, the y file, containing the activity label for each observation, the subject file, containing the subject identifiers for each observation, the features list from step 1, and the labels table from step 2.
-It reads the X file, y file and subject file into data frames.
+It takes the X file, containing the sensor readings, the y file, containing the activity label for each observation, the subject file, It reads the X file, y file and subject file into data frames.
 Next, it sets the names of the X dataset to the features list, then appends the y file column, and the subject file column to the end.
 It then merges with the labels data